 Ninety-eight percent of respondents reported using at least one savings device at baseline, with saving at home and saving with rotating savings and credit associations (ROSCAs) most common.
 Formal savings devices were less popular.
-Most participants did not have a preexisting bank account at baseline, and women were disproportionately unbanked - while 32 percent of men reported owning a bank account, just 12 percent of women reported the same.
-Eight percent of men and 1 percent of women used savings and credit co-operatives (SACCOs), which tend to be organized around higher paying professions like teaching and commercial farming.
+Most participants did not have a bank account at baseline, and women were disproportionately unbanked.
+Eight percent of men and one percent of women used savings and credit co-operatives (SACCOs), which tend to be organized around higher paying professions like teaching and commercial farming.

-Although gender norms in this part of Kenya squarely position the husband as the primary decision-maker and head of household, both men and women were most likely to report that the wife did most of the household's saving.
-This social norm regarding saving is not unique to Kenya and can be found in many developing countries (Bruce 1989).
-However, this does not necessarily imply that women are the primary decision-makers regarding how much to save - just 8 percent of men and 19 percent of women state that the wife makes most decisions about how to spend money.11 Finally, approximately half of respondents gave time-inconsistent responses to the baseline discount factor elicitation questions, with patient now-impatient later responses somewhat more common than quasi-hyperbolic reversals.
-This finding is not unique to this study and has been observed in other areas of Kenya (Dupas and Robinson 2013; Dupas and Robinson 2014), Malawi (Brune et al. 2013), India (Shapiro 2010), and Mali (Dean and Sautmann 2014).
+Although gender norms in this part of Kenya position the husband as the primary decision-maker and head of household, both men and women were most likely to report that the wife did most of the household's saving.
+This social norm regarding saving can be found in many developing countries (Bruce 1989).
+However, this does not imply that women are the primary decision-makers regarding how much to save - just 8 percent of men and 19 percent of women state that the wife makes most decisions about how to spend money.
+Finally, about half of respondents gave time-inconsistent responses to the baseline discount factor elicitation questions, with patient now-impatient later responses somewhat more common than quasi-hyperbolic reversals.
+This finding has been observed in other areas of Kenya (Dupas and Robinson 2013; Dupas and Robinson 2014), Malawi (Brune et al. 2016), India (Shapiro 2010), and Mali (Dean and Sautmann 2014).

-Appendix Table A1 confirms that the randomization worked well, with significant differences appearing at a rate consistent with random assignment.
+Appendix Table A1 confirms that the randomization worked well.
 P-values from a joint test of a relationship between the treatments and the demographic characteristics listed in Table 1 range from 0.23 to 0.94.
+I do note that cash prize selection is significantly (and negatively) correlated with the ATM card treatment for women's accounts.
+Since the cash prize increased account use, I explicitly control for cash prize selection in the analysis.